A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Generalization to the Reissner--Nordstr om Black Hole Geometry

 \section{Generalization to the Reissner--Nordstr\"om Black Hole Geometry}

 We generalize our results to the Reissner--Nordstr\"om black hole geometry up to the Cauchy horizon.
-This spacetime is, like the Schwarzschild black hole geometry, a connected, smooth, time-orientable, globally hyperbolic and asymptotically flat Lorentzian $4$-manifold ($\mathfrak{M}, \boldsymbol{g}$) with $\mathfrak{M}$ being homeomorphic to $\mathbb{R}^2 \times S^2$.
-It is, however, based on the unique $2$-parameter family of exact, spherically symmetric, Petrov type D solutions $\boldsymbol{g}$ of the more general Einstein--Maxwell equations, which can be used to analyze the final equilibrium state of the dynamical evolution of the gravitational field of an isolated, electrically charged, spherically symmetric black hole.
+This spacetime is, like the Schwarzschild black hole geometry, a connected, smooth, globally hyperbolic and asymptotically flat Lorentzian $4$-manifold ($\mathfrak{M}, \boldsymbol{g}$) with $\mathfrak{M}$ being homeomorphic to $\mathbb{R}^2 \times S^2$.
+It is, however, based on the $2$-parameter family of exact, spherically symmetric solutions $\boldsymbol{g}$ of the more general Einstein--Maxwell equations, which can be used to account for the final equilibrium state in the time evolution of the gravitational field of an isolated, spherically symmetric, electrically charged black hole.
 We begin by performing the replacement